-- (a) This Part applies to- - (i) a Class 1 building; and - (ii) a Class 10a building with a conditioned space, - (b) excluding the following: - (i) A building in climate zones 1, 2, 3 and 5 where the only means of air-conditioning is by using an evaporative cooler. - (ii) A permanent building ventilation opening that is necessary for the safe operation of a gas appliance. - (iii) A Class 10a building used for the accommodation of vehicles.
+- (a) This Part applies to- - (i) a Class 1 building; and - (ii) a Class 10a building with a conditioned space. - (b) The provisions of (a) do not apply to the following: - (i) A building in climate zones 1, 2, 3 and 5 where the only means of air-conditioning is by using an evaporative cooler. - (ii) A permanent building ventilation opening that is necessary for the safe operation of a gas appliance. - (iii) A Class 10a building used for the accommodation of vehicles.

-- An evaporatively cooled building in climate zones 4 and 6 needs to be sealed because of the likelihood of heating being needed during colder periods. - 2.
+- 1. An evaporatively cooled building in climate zones 4 and 6 needs to be sealed because of the likelihood of heating being needed during colder periods. - 2.
 Appropriate ventilation for gas appliances can be obtained from relevant legislation, reference standards and product installation manuals.